pauldmccarthy/fsleyes/userdoc/overlays.rst

 The :ref:`overlay toolbar <overlays_overlay_display_toolbar>` allows you to adjust basic display settings for the currently selected overlay.
-Many more settings are available in the overlay display panel (accessed via the gear button on the overlay toolbar):
+Many more settings are available in the overlay display panel (accessed via the
+|gear_icon| button on the overlay toolbar):

 .. image:: images/overlays_overlay_display_panel.png